This post contains affiliate links. We may earn a small commission at no extra cost to you.

 - Day 2: Yamato Museum (¥1,000) and JMSDF submarine museum (free) in Kure, naval curry lunch, optional harbour cruise (¥2,200, pre-book)

-- Stay: Booking.com Hiroshima hotels — Hiroshima is the most central base; Kure Station hotels are also an option for day 2
+- Stay: Rakuten Travel Hiroshima hotels — Hiroshima is the most central base; Kure Station hotels are also an option for day 2

 The Poison Gas Museum

 The Okunoshima Poison Gas Museum (大久野島毒ガス資料館) opened in 1988, forty-three years after the facility it documents was dismantled.
+The building was not a government initiative: it was constructed by the victims' own association (大久野島毒ガス被害者対策連絡協議会) and donated to Takehara City, making it the only museum of its kind in Japan.
 The building is modest — a single-storey structure near the island's interior — and the exhibits are not theatrical.
-They are documentary: photographs of the factory in operation, production logs, testimonies from surviving workers, and medical records of the long-term health effects of gas exposure.
+Some 600 items are on display: photographs of the factory in operation, production logs, testimonies from surviving workers, and medical records of the long-term health effects of gas exposure.

-The museum's primary focus is the Japanese workers who produced the weapons — the 6,000-plus people who worked the plant over its operational life, including the 1,000-plus mobilized students from 1944.
+The museum's primary focus is the Japanese workers who produced the weapons — the 6,500-plus people who worked the plant over its operational life, including the mobilized schoolgirls and students drafted from 1944.
 Their story has received less international attention than the wartime use of the gas they produced.
 Both are part of the same history.

 The museum has some English signage, but the depth of documentation is primarily in Japanese.
 Visitors who read Japanese will get considerably more from the exhibits.
 A printed English pamphlet may not be available; we were unable to confirm one, so do not count on printed English material beyond the in-gallery signage.